 This new method changes the game a bit.
-Let me explain:
+Here’s how it works:

 When I decided to give Airmule a try, I signed up for their service and listed my flight.
 In all, it took about 10 minutes.

-When I list my flight, I’m providing Airmule with the following information:
+When I list my flight as an on-board courier, I’m providing Airmule with the following information:

 - My Flight Details: This could be just one way or round-trip flight details.